Tiny Case Study: A Mom Fights Eczema With Gut Health Insights

 But in a moment of desperation, Chloe decided to give it a try.
 “I just remember seeing eczema on his little forearms looking so painful one night in the bath,” Chloe recalls.
 “I pulled out my phone right there and bought a Tiny Health kit for both my kids.
 I figured, what can it hurt?
 I was at my wit’s end.”

-Tiny Health’s gut microbiome tests revealed that Carmen and Charlie had imbalances in their gut, potentially contributing to their skin conditions and impacting their overall immune health.
+Tiny Health’s baby gut microbiome tests revealed that Charlie had imbalances in his gut, potentially contributing to his skin conditions and impacting his overall immune health.

-Charlie’s microbiome was too mature for a baby his age.
-Ideally, a baby's gut microbiome maturation is low before four months old and reaches adult-like maturity by 3–5 years old.
+One of the areas that was flagged as needing support was Charlie’s gut maturation.
+His microbiome was too mature for a baby his age.
+Ideally, a baby's gut microbiome maturation stays low before four months and reaches adult-like maturity by 3–5 years old.
+A gut that matures too quickly may miss critical developmental windows for immune training and protection.

 Carmen’s test results